FloRobart/Maven_lite/Documentations/Utilisation.en.md

     String args = new String[]{"argument 1", "argument 2 (in config)", "argument 3", "argument 4"};
     ```

-### Command Line Arguments
+### Arguments in the command line

 #### Command line under Linux and MacOS

-- To pass arguments to the main class of your project using the `-args` and `--arguments` options to avoid any escaping issues.
+- To pass arguments to the main class of your project with the `-args` and `--arguments` options to avoid any escaping issues.
-  - Special characters on the command line are: `\`, `"`
+  - Special characters in the command line are: `\`, `"`
     - `-args '"examp\"le"'` becomes `examp"le`
     - `-args '"-example"'` becomes `-example`
     - `-args '"--example"'` becomes `--example`